Energy-momentum Prescriptions in General Spherically Symmetric Space-times: Summary and Conclusion

 \section{Summary and Conclusion}

 Considering Einstein, Landau-Lifshitz, Papapetrou, Weinberg, and M\o ller EMPs, we reviewed the previous results about a 2-sphere with radius $r$ in GSS space-time.
 It is obtained that these energy expressions are different in Schwarzschild Cartesian coordinates and coincide in Kerr-Schild Cartesian coordinates.
 We used Schwarzschild Cartesian coordinates and restricted ourselves to two special but not unusual GSS space-times and obtained interesting results for Einstein, Landau-Lifshitz, Papapetrou, Weinberg, and M\o ller EMPs.

 Our results can be considered as an extension of Virbhadra's viewpoint to Schwarzschild Cartesian coordinates which say that different EMPs may provide same bases to define a unique quantity.
 Finally, we find a unique form for a special GSS metric in which Einstein and M\o ller prescriptions lead to the same result.
 For other forms of GSS space-time Einstein and M\o ller EMPs give different expressions for the energy.
+This work is one of a series of studies by the authors on energy-momentum prescriptions in general relativity~\cite{MA1, MA2, MA4}.